 Pay by mail:

 Checks should be made payable to the Cayuga Chamber Orchestra.
-Be sure to write “Youth Orchestra” and the student’s name on your check before mailing it to:
+In the memo field, be sure to write “Youth Orchestra audition” and the student’s name on your check before mailing it to:

 Cayuga Chamber Orchestra